slsa-framework/slsa/spec/predicates/provenance.md

 > Collection of all builder-controlled inputs that influenced the build.
 Usually
 > this contains the information necessary to [reproduce][reproducible] the build
 > but not meaningful to apply a policy against.
+It SHOULD exclude any
+> information that can be recomputed from `materials` or `recipe`.
 >
 > This is an arbitrary JSON object with a schema is defined by `recipe.type`.
 >